 In January, STN Magazine reported that national school bus loading and unloading fatalities doubled in 2016-17, according to the survey published by the Kansas Department of Education and the National Association of State Directors of Pupil Transportation Services.

-The most dangerous area of school bus loading and unloading is at the right dual rear wheels know as the DANGER ZONE.
+The most dangerous area of school bus loading and unloading is at the right dual rear wheels, know as the Danger Zone.
 This is where most student serious injuries and fatalities occur.
-From 2007 to 2017, there have been 60 injuries and 20 fatalities reported in the United States involving the right rear wheels.
+From 2007 to 2017, there have been 60 injuries and 20 fatalities reported in the U.S. that involve the right rear wheels.

-Before inviting Barron to Chicago, John did his due diligence.
-He found that the MDZ Shield is made of high-performance BASF urethane and is bolted to the bus’s auxiliary floor cross members near the right rear wheel well.
+Before inviting Barron to Chicago, John conducted his due diligence.
+He found that the MDZ Shield is made of high-performance BASF urethane, and is bolted to the bus’s auxiliary floor cross members near the right rear wheel well.
 It closes the two-foot gap that leaves children exposed to the right rear wheel.
-Similar to the S-1 GARD developed by PTS for mass transit that has proven to prevent injuries and fatalities, the MDZ Shield is designed to deflect a person from the path of the rear dual wheels, preventing rollover.
-The California Highway Patrol has already signed off on the MDZ Shield in California.
+Similar to the S-1 GARD developed by PTS for mass transit that has proven to prevent injuries and fatalities, the MDZ Shield is designed to deflect a person from the path of the rear dual wheels, thereby preventing rollover.
+The California Highway Patrol has already signed off on the MDZ Shield in Calif.

 The school bus transportation industry is quickly changing.
-Original Equipment Manufacturers (OEM’s) are constantly becoming more innovative, striving to make safety their number one priority, such as when they lowered the hoods on school buses several years ago for better visibility to see children in front of the bus.
-Today, a host of new technologies are available in the industry such as the MDZ Shield, and other advanced products.
+Original equipment manufacturers (OEM’s) are constantly becoming more innovative, striving to make safety their number one priority.
+An example of that is when they lowered the hoods on school buses several years ago, to create better visibility to see children in front of the bus.
+Today, a host of new technologies are available in the industry, such as the MDZ Shield, and other advanced products.